 Water Testing and Water Analysis

-Homestead can perform several different water treatment services, including water testing and analysis, water filtration, and water softeners.
+Homestead can perform several different water treatment services, including water testing and analysis, water filtration system installation, and water softeners.
 We also service and install water pumps and water tanks.

-Probably the most common question we hear from customers is, “Should I have my water tested?”
+This is probably the most common question we hear from customers.
 The answer depends on several factors.
 It concerns your health and the health of your family, so you need to know some basic facts.
 In addition to illness, a variety of less serious problems such as taste, color, odor and staining of clothes or fixtures are signs of possible water quality problems.
 Other things to think about include the nearness of your water well to septic systems and the composition of your home’s plumbing materials.

 Public water systems

 - If you pay a water bill, you are purchasing water from a public water system, where your water is monitored, tested and the results reported to the federal, state or tribal drinking water agencies responsible for making sure it meets the National Primary Drinking Water Standards.
 Your water company must notify you when contaminants are in the water they provide to you that may cause illness or other problems.
 Most people in the United States receive water from a community water system that supplies its customers with an annual water quality report, also known as a Consumer Confidence Report.
 Normally, you will receive it with your water bill once a year in July.
 The report contains information on contaminants found, possible health effects, and the water’s source.
 If you do not receive a report, contact your water company for this information.